blaisep/bostongitguide/src/outline.rst

 Resources
 ---------

-    - Optional: a user account
+    - a Github user account
     - Use a GUI client if you like, or the CLI if you plan to visit often.

 ----